rioter00/MAGD487/ResumeBuilding.md

 \* Some sources suggest using two sections 'Accomplishments' and 'Employment History', where the former highlights notable achievements (usually near the top of the resume).

 ### Tailoring your resume
 Your resume should be job-specific.
 If you are applying for a 2D background artist position, your private detective experience may be superfluous.
-Whether you choose to include them (2D art vs private detective experience) should depend on the job requirements.
+Whether you choose to include elements (2D art vs private detective experience) should depend on the job requirements.

 #### Order
 Now that you have the basic elements gathered, consider the ordering of elements.